Shuyuan Mary Ho, Ph.D.

 - TrustedCI Fellow, The NSF Cybersecurity Center of Excellence (2021)

-Shuyuan also holds globally recognized professional certifications, including Certified Information Systems Security Professional (CISSP), Certified in Risk and Information Systems Control (CRISC), and Certified Information Security Manager (CISM), underscoring her expertise at the intersection of technical security, risk management, and organizational leadership.
+In addition to her scholarly contributions, Shuyuan holds several globally recognized professional certifications, including the (ISC)² Certified Information Systems Security Professional (CISSP), ISACA Certified in Risk and Information Systems Control (CRISC), and Certified Information Security Manager (CISM).
+These credentials underscore her expertise at the intersection of technical cybersecurity, organizational leadership, and socio-technical risk management, and further demonstrate her dedication to advancing cybersecurity research and practice at a global level.

 Research Interests

-Trusted human-computer interactions; trustworthiness attribution; computer-mediated deception; collective intelligence; deepfakes; cyber forensics; cyberbullying; sociotechnical systems
+Trusted human-computer interactions; trustworthiness attribution; computer-mediated deception; collective intelligence; deepfakes; cyberbullying; sociotechnical systems

 Teaching Interests

-Cybersecurity; information systems; information science; information ethics; cyber defense operations
+Cybersecurity; information systems; information science; information ethics; information behavior; cyber defense operations

 Publications & Research